rails/rails/guides/source/active_support_core_extensions.md

 A model may find that option useful as a way to prevent mass-assignment from setting the attribute.

-The generation of the reader instance method can be prevented by setting the option +:instance_reader+ to +false+.
+The generation of the reader instance method can be prevented by setting the option `:instance_reader` to `false`.

 ```ruby
 class A